 Marketing | Leadership | Development | Partnership

-ITAC is proud to support the development of the Indigenous tourism industry in Canada through programs targeted to Indigenous-owned or controlled tourism businesses at all stages of development, as well as to existing and new regional Indigenous tourism associations.
+ITANB is proud to support the development of the Indigenous tourism industry in the province of New Brunswick through programs targeted to Indigenous-owned or controlled tourism businesses at all stages of development, as well as to existing and new regional Indigenous tourism associations.
 Browse our current programs at https://indigenoustourism.ca/corporate/.
-Contact ITAC for more information at Info@IndigenousTourism.ca.
+Contact ITAC for more information on Indigenous tourism nationally at Info@IndigenousTourism.ca.

 President & Chair

 Organization: Metepenagiag Heritage Park Inc., Red Bank Lodge

 Patricia Dunnett is Mi’kmaw of Metepenagiag First Nation and is the President and Chair of ITANB.
 She serves on the board of directors of the Indigenous Tourism Association of Canada (ITAC) a national group of Indigenous tourism operators that have worked hard to bring Indigenous tourism to the International forefront.

 She attended Oulton Business College.
 Patricia grew up during a time in that two Nationally recognized archaeological sites Augustine mound and Oxbow Site, were brought to the public’s attention by her late grandfather Joseph Augustine in her community.